jetjodh/gguf/README.md

 ### GGUF VAE Loader🐷
 - you can't believe it works; but it really works!
-- convert you safetensors vae to gguf vae using convertor zero; and try it out!
+- convert you safetensors vae to gguf vae using convertor zero; then try it out!

 #### reference
 [comfyui](https://github.com/comfyanonymous/ComfyUI)